rcarrata/rcarrata.github.io/_posts/2019-10-10-ocp4_extract_aws_credentials_in_ocp4.md

 comments: true
 ---

-How obtain the AWS Credentials once the cluster of OCP4 is deployed?
+How do you obtain the AWS Credentials once the OCP4 cluster is deployed?
 Where are they stored in the cluster?

-The AWS Creds are used (among others) by the Machine Config Operator for manage the OpenShift nodes (worker and nodes) within the cluster as MachineSet and Machines.
+The AWS credentials are used (among others) by the Machine Config Operator to manage the OpenShift nodes (workers and masters) within the cluster as MachineSets and Machines.

 This credentials are stored into a Secret into the namespace of "openshift-cloud-credential-operator":